 Risk management is a proactive process which involves managing risks before they occur.
-In your project you will encounter two types of risks: negative risks and positive risks.
+In your project, you will encounter two types of risks: negative risks and positive risks.

-A negative risk could harm your project objective and a positive risk can have some positive impact on your project.
+Simply put, a negative risk could harm your project objective and a positive risk can have some positive impact on your project.

-As a project manager you have to manage both types of risks.
+As a project manager, you have to manage both types of risks.
 Since these risks are different, the strategy to manage them will also be different.

-For positive risks you will try to increase the likelihood of the risks happening, and for negative risks, you will try to decrease the probability of the risks happening or their impact.
+For positive risks, you will try to increase the likelihood of the risks happening, and for negative risks, you will try to decrease the probability of the risks happening or their impact.

 The following strategies can be used to manage negative risks:

-So you have seven types of strategies to manage the risks, and the accept risk response strategy is used by both types of risks.
+So, you have seven types of strategies to manage the risks, and the accept risk response strategy is used by both types of risks.

-You have four strategies to manage positive risks, and out of all these strategies the enhance risk response strategy and the exploit risk response strategy seem to be similar and are a common cause of confusion among professionals.
+Out of all these strategies the enhance risk response strategy and the exploit risk response strategy seem to be similar and are a common cause of confusion among professionals.